nfdi4plants/nfdi4plants.knowledgebase/src/docs/ARCmanager-manual/03_view_ARCs.md

 <img src="../img/ARCmanager_view_8.png" style="border: 1px solid  black;" />

-**Fig. 6** Use the `Return` field to go back one step in the directory hierarchy of your ARC.
+**Fig. 7** Use the `Return` field to go back one step in the directory hierarchy of your ARC.

 ---

-When you click on a file instead of a directory, another panel on the right side will open that allows you to edit the selected file (Fig. 7).
-Plain text files (.md, .txt or similar) can be changed directly in this editor.
+When you click on a file instead of a directory, another panel on the right side will open that allows you to view the selected file (Fig. 7).
+You can display images, pdfs, text based files and more.

+Plain text files (.md, .txt or similar) can also be changed directly in this editor.
 Do not forget to save your changes and synchronize with the DataHUB by using the `SAVE` button when you are done.

 ---

 <img src="../img/ARCmanager_view_6a.png" style="border: 1px solid  black;" />

-**Fig. 7** When selecting a text file with a left-click, a text editor panel will open on the right side of the browser window.
+**Fig. 8** When selecting a text file with a left-click, a text editor panel will open on the right side of the browser window.
 Here, you can edit the file directly and save changes.

 ---